Has your mental illness disability claim been denied? Are you worried your long-term disability payments are about to be cut-off?

 If you want to maximize your chances of winning disability insurance payments for mental illness, or to prevent your payments from being cut-off, then you need to be under the regular care of a family doctor who is following the best practices for treatment your mental illness.

 Ideally, you will also get treatment from a psychiatrist or at least have a psychiatrist consulting on your care.
 It is crucial that you attend psychological treatment (and give 100% effort), if it is recommended by your doctor or psychiatrist.
 You should do your own research — from credible sources — on the best practices for medical care for your mental illness, so you can have some idea if your doctors are meeting those best practices.

 If your doctors are not meeting best practices, both in terms of treatment and in documenting your treatment, then your benefits will be cut off at some point, even though you continue to be disabled and unable to work.

 In some situations, the insurance company will deny your legitimate disability claim, even if you and your doctors can do everything right.
-If that applies to you, then seek legal advice immediately because the insurance company is not acting fairly, so engaging in future appeals on your own will likely have little chance of success.
+If that applies to you, you should seek legal advice immediately.
+The insurance company is not acting fairly, so engaging in future appeals on your own will likely have little chance of success.